 News In Slow Spanish is an entertaining and unique way to learn the language.
 It's one of the best services we've tried, but comes with a few caveats.
 You need to be a little bit beyond beginner with Spanish to get started - though there is a novices course - but, once in, this is a great language course, and maybe the closest you can get to being in a Spanish speaking country.
-It's also expensive, as many of the best learn Spanish software courses are.
+It's also expensive, as many of the best learn Spanish online courses are.
 However, we think you get great value for money, if you don't mind being thrown straight in at the deep end.

 News In Slow Spanish review: Method